natacasey/natacasey.github.io/index.md

-I am a localization specialist with passion for technology and data analysis.
+I am a localization specialist with a passion for technology and data analysis.
 Even though I enjoy various types of data analysis, working with text data is my favorite.

 My projects:
 - [Weather Report using API from OpenWeatherMap](https://github.com/natacasey/Introduction-to-Programming-Python-)